algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 #### Dialogue

 This folder contains all the dialogue used in the game, including text files for character conversations.
-It organises all the content for interactions with NPCs and mission instructions.
+It organizes all the content for interactions with NPCs and mission instructions.

 ### Script

 This folder stores all the main scripts needed to make the game work.
-This includes gameplay logic, player controls and all the essential functions for managing the player's interaction with the game.
+This includes gameplay logic, player controls, and all the essential functions for managing the player's interaction with the game.

 ### Interfaces